-Applicant's finances were adversely affected by divorce and unemployment in 2006.
-Applicant did not provide specific details about how these circumstances beyond his control negatively affected his finances.
+Applicant's finances were adversely affected by circumstances beyond his control: his home was vandalized; his knee was injured; and in 2011, he was in no-pay medical leave status.
+Applicant did not provide specific details about how these circumstances beyond his control negatively affected his finances, and he did not explain why he continued to have delinquent debts to the present.